NWChemEx/TensorWrapper/docs/source/developer/design/symmetry.rst

    introduced to facilitate expressing permutational symmetry.
 Cyclic permutation classes could be added later if needed.

 :ref:`sym_translational_symmetry`
    The ``Translation`` class describes slices of the tensor which are the same.

 :ref:`sym_basic_properties`
-   Respectively users can get the properties considered here from:
+   This is one of the primary responsibilities of the ``Symmetry`` class.

 ****************
 Additional Notes
 ****************

-Can we use jagged tensors here?
+- Can we use jagged tensors here?
 In particular I'm thinking an upper-triangular matrix without the lower triangle is a jagged matrix.